Megan Wants a Millionaire

-Megan Wants a Millionaire is an American reality television show on VH1 in which former Rock of Love contestant Megan Hauserman has seventeen wealthy single men compete for her love.
+Megan Wants a Millionaire is an American reality television series on VH1 in which former Rock of Love contestant Megan Hauserman has seventeen wealthy single men compete for her love.
 The show originated from a comment made by Hauserman during an episode of Rock of Love: Charm School, in which she stated that she ideally would like to become a "trophy wife".
 During the casting process for the series, VH1 asked for single men with a net worth of over $1,000,000.

 In February 2009, Hauserman stated in an interview that taping of Megan Wants a Millionaire had begun.
 Hauserman also stated that she was looking for "a mature guy that can handle me and doesn't cry" and stated "He doesn't have to be rich; he has to be stable."
 Hauserman said she would take the show seriously, it would be "very real".
 Megan's best friends, Brandi Cunningham from VH1 shows and Cecille Gahr (from Beauty and the Geek) were to appear on the show and try to help Megan with her decisions.
 The show premiered on Sunday, August 2, 2009.